ivanecanello/test-mean-app/README.md

 # MEAN Stack App for Full stack test - Ivan Canello

-## BackEnd - Node.js Express Server
+## BackEnd - Node.js Express Server and MongoDb

-This application serves as a starting point for building web applications using the Node.js runtime and the Express.js framework.
+This application serves as a starting point for building web applications using the Node.js runtime and the Express.js framework and Mongodb as the database.

 ### Getting Started
 1. Clone this repository to your local machine.